Matthew J. Hoffarth is a research associate at The Climate Museum in New York City.

 Carla Keirns (MD/PhD): teaching ethics, history and health policy at the University of Kansas Medical Center, Kansas City, Kansas and practicing palliative medicine at their hospital.

-Chloe B. Silverman: Associate Professor of English, Women's Studies, and Bioethics at Pennsylvania State University.
+Chloe B. Silverman: Associate Professor and Director, Center for Science, Technology & Society at Drexel University.

 Jeffrey Tang: Associate Dean, College of Integrated Science and Engineering and Associate Professor, Department of Integrated Science and Technology, James Madison University.

 Elisa M. Becker

-Thomas Haigh: Associate Professor at University of Wisconsin-Milwaukee, but now in the History Department rather than the School of Information Studies.
+Thomas Haigh: Associate Professor at University of Wisconsin-Milwaukee, now in the History Department.
 Tom has a secondary appointment 2016-2019 at Siegen University in Germany, as Visiting Professor in the History of Computing.
 His article with co-author Petri Paju, “IBM Rebuilds Europe: The Curious Case of the Transnational Typewriter” won both the Scranton prize and the Wilkins prize in 2017 from the Business History Conference.

 Carita C. Huang

 Audra Wolfe runs The Outside Reader, an editorial and publishing consulting business in Philadelphia.
 She is the author of Competing with the Soviets: Science, Technology, and the State in Cold War America (Johns Hopkins University Press, 2013).
 Her most recent book, Freedom’s Laboratory: The Cold War Struggle for the Soul of Science, will be published in November 2018 by Johns Hopkins Unvieristy Press.

 Joshua Blu Buhs: Independent Scholar, author (most recently) of Bigfoot: The Life and Times of a Legend (University of Chicago Press, May 2009).

 Nathan L. Ensmenger: Associate Professor, School of Informatics & Computing, Indiana University

-Erin McLeary is Museum Director at the Chemical Heritage Foundation.
-Prior to joining CHF, she served as an exhibit developer with the National Constitution Center, the Museum of the American Philosophical Society, and as a guest curator for the Mütter Museum of the College of Physicians of Philadelphia.
+Erin McLeary is Museum Director at the Science History Institute.
+Previously she served as an exhibit developer with the National Constitution Center, the Museum of the American Philosophical Society, and as a guest curator for the Mütter Museum of the College of Physicians of Philadelphia.

 Susan A. Miller: Associate Professor, Childhood Studies, Rutgers University-Camden